 MEMPHIS, Tenn. — Students who are receiving special education services for delayed speech and language may no longer have access to those services while schools are closed during the coronavirus outbreak.

-There are several websites that target speech and language skills students can access in order to practice their skills in the absence of a pathologist or therapist.
+Daphne McDonald, Director of Therapy Services at Speaking Life Healthcare shared this list websites that target speech and language skills students can access in order to practice their skills in the absence of a pathologist or therapist.

 The sites target a variety of areas like articulation, sequencing, vocabulary and analogies.